nihirc/nihirc.github.io/README.md

 # My portfolio

-This portfolio is a compilation of my college and personal projects.
+This portfolio is a compilation of my projects that were created as part of my learning data science and exploring various AWS services.

 ## AWS